bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/generating-code-signing-files.md

 ### Downloading a provisioning profile with Xcode

-If you have already created the provisioning profile, you can do the following.
+If you have already created the provisioning profile, you can do the following:

 1. Start Xcode.
 2. Select **Xcode > Preferences** from the navigation bar.